 Carmel River State Beach is composed of several handsome strands: Stuart Cove, Middle Beach, and Monastery Beach, as well as Rock Outcropping.
 While the latter can only serve 50 people, the beach areas have a 200-person capacity, and there are restrooms at Monastery Beach and the Carmel River parking lot.
 You're welcome to set up chairs, erect a "focal point" for the ceremony, and have amplified music - provided the sound does not carry past your permitted area.
 You can even pour a glass of bubbly for guests over the age of 21.
 But you must complete a State Parks special-event use permit, including payment of the non-refundable deposit, within 14 days of applying or risk losing the date and beach area you prefer.
 (At least you can reserve it up to two years in advance!)

-Carmel's Town Beach is arguably one of the most beautiful on the Central Coast: a long,
+Carmel's Town Beach is arguably one of the most beautiful on the Central Coast: a long, near-white strand of sugar-soft sand backed by cliffs that are topped by purple Pride of Madeira.

 However, if you are hosting more than 50, or are planning to have a catered reception following the ceremony for any number of guests, you're going to need a permit.
 Christie Miller goes on, "One particular 'rule' for Carmel Beach is that you cannot reserve any portion of the beach or give the illusion that you have exclusive use, it is a public beach and must stay that way."
 Allow a minimum of 90 days for the permit process.